-After the initial analysis, we found that there were inconsistencies in the strength values being collects.
-We adjusted the load step increment from 0.1% strain per load step (over 500 load steps) to 0.008% strain per load step (over 250 load steps).
-This reduced the error between strengths for the randomized unstructured meshes.
-However, there was still a large difference between the structured meshes and unstructured meshes concerning strengths and energy dissipated, which we calculate by finding the area underneath the stress strain curve up to the peak stress.
+After the initial analysis, we found that there were inconsistencies in the strength predictions.
+We adjusted the load step increment from 0.1% strain per load step to 0.008% strain per load step.
+This reduced the differences between the strengths for the randomized unstructured meshes.
+However, there was still a large difference between the structured meshes and unstructured meshes in terms of strengths and energy dissipated, which we calculated by finding the area underneath the stress strain curve up to the peak stress.
 We assume that the failure is brittle and that the model could not hold any stress after the peak load.
-This disparity was prominent at high level of refinements.
+This differences were most prominent at high level of refinements.
 Figure 3 shows the stress-strain curves at the highest refined mesh (96 nodes along an edge).